 The College of Humanities has an excellent reputation with graduate recruiters and our students and graduates compete very successfully in the employment market.
-Six months after graduation 92.6%* of Humanities graduates are employed or in further study.

 Studying Liberal Arts at the University of Exeter provides you with the skills that are attractive to employers and relevant for a wide variety of careers.
 You can choose from a diverse range of humanities and social science subjects, allowing you to tailor the course to meet your career goals.